rounak-codes/WuWa-ResoChanger/README.md

 3. Run the batch file.

 ## Customization
-- Change the resolution values in `QRes.exe /x 1600 /y 900` to your preferred resolution.
+- Change the resolution values in `QRes.exe /x 1600 /y 900` to your preferred resolution. x is width and y is height.
 - Update the path to your **Wuthering Waves.exe** if installed in a different location.
 The default location is "C:\Wuthering Waves\Wuthering Waves Game\Wuthering Waves.exe".